 Democrat9821

-Marquette Law School Poll, Wisconsin survey, July 24-Aug.
-1, 2024
+Marquette Law School Poll, Wisconsin surveys, latest: Sept.
+18-26, 2024

 Question: If the 2024 election for U.S. Senate were held today between (Eric Hovde, the Republican), and (Tammy Baldwin, the Democrat), would you vote for (Eric Hovde) or for (Tammy Baldwin) or haven’t you decided?

-Question: If you had to choose, would you vote for (Hovde) or for (Baldwin?)
+Question: If you had to choose, would you vote for (Hovde) or for (Baldwin)?

-Table 16: Multicandidate Senate vote
+Table 22: Multicandidate senate vote

 Among registered voters